 The SPDX tool is used to generate license reports on each release of the nRF Connect SDK.
 You can also use SPDX to generate license reports for your projects that are specific to the code included in your application.

 The entry point is the nRF Connect SDK documentation that you are currently reading.
-The local Zephyr documentation is a slightly extended version of the official Zephyr Project documentation, containing some Nordic Semiconductor specific additions.
-The local MCUboot documentation is a slightly extended version of the official MCUboot documentation, containing some Nordic Semiconductor specific additions.
+The local Zephyr documentation is a slightly extended version of the official Zephyr Project documentation, containing some additions specific to Nordic Semiconductor.
+The local MCUboot documentation is a slightly extended version of the official MCUboot documentation, containing some additions specific to Nordic Semiconductor.

 The nRF Connect SDK documentation contains all information that is specific to the nRF Connect SDK and describes our libraries, samples, and applications.
 API documentation is extracted from the source code and included with the library documentation.